Douglas C-74 Globemaster: MATS operations

 Additionally, logistic support flights for Strategic Air Command (SAC), and Tactical Air Command (TAC) saw the Globemaster in North Africa, the Middle East, Europe, the Caribbean, and within the United States.
 Two C-74s were used to support the first TAC Republic F-84 Thunderjet flight across the Pacific Ocean to Japan.
-SAC also continued to use the Globemasters to rotate Boeing B-47 Stratojet Medium Bombardment Groups on temporary duty in England and Morocco as part of their REFLEX operation.
+SAC also continued to use the Globemasters to rotate Boeing B-47 Stratojet medium bombardment groups on temporary duty in England and Morocco as part of Operation Reflex.

 Berlin Airlift

 During the Berlin Airlift, a single Globemaster (42-65414) arrived at Rhein-Main Air Base on 14 August 1948 and landed for the first time on 17 August at Berlin's Gatow Airfield in the British sector carrying 20 tons of flour.
 Over the next six weeks, the Globemaster crew flew 24 missions into the city delivering 1234000 lb of supplies.
 Several airlift records were set by the crew in 414 during Operation Vittles.
 On 18 September, Air Force Day, the crew flew six round trips into Berlin hauling a total of 250000 lb of coal setting a new Airlift Task Force utilization record by flying 20 hours during the 24-hour effort.

 During the construction of Tegel Airfield in the French sector of Berlin, large construction equipment was needed to build new runways.
 But this equipment, including a rock crusher, was too big for even the Globemaster to accommodate.
 The mission was accomplished by having the equipment cut into pieces by welding torch at Rhein-Main and flown aboard the C-74 into Gatow for reassembly.

 After six weeks of Vittles flights, the Globemaster returned to Brookley AFB.
 Reportedly, the Soviet Union complained that the Globemaster could be used as a bomber via the open elevator well.
 The fact that the runways in Berlin were not stressed for the airlifter's weight and the aircraft was not compatible with the corridor's scheduling were other factors considered for its withdrawal.

 Support for the Berlin Airlift by the C-74 changed to flying regularly scheduled flights between the U.S. and Western Germany.
 This mission was called the "Goliath" and was constantly transporting C-54 engines and parts for use in the airlift.
 Cargo arriving in Western Germany was flown to Berlin in smaller C-47 Skytrain and C-54 Skymaster aircraft.

 Experience with the Berlin Airlift demonstrated that the new United States Air Force needed a heavy strategic airlift capability, which led to the development of the Douglas C-124 Globemaster II.